Kaiyuan Tongbao: Huichang era Kaiyuan Tongbao cash coins

 Huichang Kaiyuan Tongbao (會昌開元通寶 (会昌開元通宝)) cash coins are a series of Kaiyuan Tongbao coins produced under Emperor Wuzong who was a devout Taoist and used the reign era name of huìchāng (會昌), during the 5th year of this epoch (845) Emperor Wuzong ordered the casting of new coins with the inscription Kaiyuan Tongbao to be manufactured of bronze acquired by melting confiscated statues, copper bells, gongs, incense burners, and other copper items from Buddhist temples.
 These local mints were under the control of the provincial governors.
 The New Tang History states that Li Shen, governor of Huainan province, requested that the empire might cast coins bearing the name of the prefecture in which they were cast, and this was agreed.
 These Kaiyuan Tongbao cash coins differed from earlier variants due to the fact that they had the character chāng (昌) on their reverse side, other mints in China then adopted this and soon 23 mints produced Kaiyuan Tongbao coins with their own mint marks.
 Huichang Kaiyuan Tongbao coins are also of inferior workmanship compared to earlier coins and are diminutive in size.
 When Emperor Emperor Xuanzong ascended to the throne in the year 846, the aforementioned policy was reversed, and the new coins were recast to make Buddhist statues.

 The following mint marks could be found on Huichang Kaiyuan Tongbao cash coins:

+Turtle shell coins

+13 Kaiyuan Tongbao turtle shell coins (玳瑁幣 (玳瑁币)), made from Hawksbill sea turtle shell, were discovered at the Famen Temple in 1987.
+In 1987 a large number of treasures dating to the Tang dynasty period were uncovered at the site.
+Among the over 27,000 cash coins found at the temple there were 13 turtle shell cash coins with the inscription Kaiyuan Tongbao, they have a diameter of 2.75 centimeters, a thickness of 0.06 centimeters, and a weight of 24.8 grams.

+In Buddhism turtle shells are among the 7 treasures and these cash coins may have been made to commemorate a very special occasion.
+Likely by the order of a Tang dynasty emperor to honour a sacred relic of Gautama Buddha that was located at the Famen Temple.

+As no mention of these turtle shell Kaiyuan Tongbao cash coins exist in any historical records or text both Chinese archaeologists and numismatists were surprised with the find.
+Experts do note that the number of the coins (13) is considered auspicious in Buddhism, which may be related to the fact that there are 13 turtle shell coins.
+This is further reflected in there being 13 sects in Chinese Mahayana Buddhism, 13, floors at the Tibetan Potala Palace and that the Famen Pagoda (where the coins were found) also had 13 floors.

+As of 2021 these were the oldest known turtle shell coins found anywhere in the world.

+Other variants

+Mintage figures

+The maximum annual output of mints during the Tang dynasty was 327,000 strings (327,000,000 cash coins).